MolBIFFM/diana/README.md

 the term and `"proteins"` refers to the space separated accessions of these proteins.

-Relationships of Gene Ontology terms are not annotated with additional information besides the related terms.
+Relationships of Gene Ontology terms contain no additional information besides the related terms.

 ## Reactome network

-Annotations of Reactome pathways contain the following information.
+Annotations of Reactome pathways contain the following information:

 ```xml
 <node id="R-HSA-9758274">